jqwik-team/jqwik/docs/user-guide.md

 #### Arbitrary

+The fundamental type that is used to generate values.
+The name was first chosen by QuickCheck and later adopted by most property-based-testing libraries.

+Under the hood, most instances of type `Arbitrary` use [`RandomGenerator`s](#randomgenerator) to do the actual generation for them.

 #### Property

 A _property_ is a [test method](#test-method) that has one or more parameters annotated with `@ForAll`.

 #### RandomGenerator

+Instances of type `RandomGenerator` take care of actually generating a specific parameter instance.

 #### Test Method